THEN & NOW Famous Oil Painting Location Photos TILT-SHIFT Oil Painting Photo Comparisons.

 Van Gogh - Vincent Van Gogh Café Terrace at Night

 Café Terrace at Night Then & Now Photo and Oil Painting.

-Café Terrace at Night, also known as The Cafe Terrace on the Place du Forum in Arles, France, mid-September 1888 is one of the standouts among the most well known oil painting locations in art, not to mention one of the most famous painting, ever.
-Originally the painting was named Café le soir (Coffeehouse, in the evening).
+Café Terrace at Night, also known as The Cafe Terrace on the Place du Forum in Arles, France, mid-September 1888 is one of the standouts among the most well-known oil painting locations in art, not to mention one of the most famous paintings, ever.
+Originally the painting was named Café le Soir (Coffeehouse, in the evening).

 The painting and the café were both featured in the 1956 film Lust for Life starring Kirk Douglas and later in TV show Doctor Who.
 A bistro in Croatia was updated to look like the cafe in this painting.

 It is still an active cafe, now called The Van Gogh Cafe, and people can still stand in the Place Du Forum, where Van Gogh painted.